So you're a lefty huh?

 Anyway, without further ado, here they are:

-1. Callaway Mack Daddy 3 Chrome S-Grind Wedge - TOP PICK
+1. Callaway Mack Daddy 3 Chrome S-Grind Wedge

 Our Honest Star Rating